janobono/code-exercise-106/README.md

   are serialized so the next reading is just summary.
     - Flag removed - fixed.

-- I didn't wrap the system error in application errors.
+- I didn't wrap the system errors in application errors.
 I wanted to use `ApplicationException` just for user-relevant cases.
     - Fixed.

+- Structure
+  - DTO - simple utility just two packages and three DTOs
+    - Fixed